DevExpress/devextreme-documentation/api-reference/30 Data Layer/PivotGridDataSource/1 Configuration/fields/format.md

 ---

 Not all formats can be converted to the corresponding Excel format.
-Review the following list to see the restrictions of different formats:
+Review the following list to see the restrictions:

 - **Numeric**
 Converted automatically, except for *"largeNumber"* that is exported as the <a href="https://support.office.com/en-us/article/available-number-formats-in-excel-0afe8f52-97db-41f1-b972-4b46e9f1e8d2" target="_blank">General</a> format